Jason Todd: The Outlaws

-Todd has also been revealed to be a member of Batman, Incorporated, initially operating under the name of Wingman, an agent-based in Europe.
+Jason has also been revealed to be a member of Batman, Incorporated, initially operating under the name of Wingman, an agent-based in Europe.
 Wingman temporarily allies himself with Damian Wayne, who is using the name "Redbird" at the time.
 Batman, Inc is at war with an organization named Leviathan, headed by Talia al Ghul, Damian's mother and the woman responsible for reviving Jason, but in the present, she seeks to destroy Batman and has put a bounty on their son's head.
 Alfred Pennyworth refers to Jason as wanting "to be redeemed" through his membership.
-Later, however, the Wingman ruse is exposed and Todd returns to being Red Hood.
+Later, however, the Wingman ruse is exposed and Jason returns to being Red Hood.
 While he recalls his days as Wingman as a failure, Bruce Wayne is nevertheless proud of him.
 Following the events of Death of the Family, Bruce and Alfred care for a sick Jason in the Manor, culminating in a warm embrace between Jason and his father figure as he regains consciousness, suggesting that their animosity might finally be put to rest.
-After Jason recovers and in the wake of Damian's death, Batman partners with Jason for the first time since Jason's days as Robin.
+After Jason recovers and in the wake of Damian's death, Batman partners with Jason for the first time since his time as Robin.
 Batman brings Jason on a mission in Ethiopia to punish some of Damian's other would-be assassins, and while there he also takes him to the place of his death in the hopes Jason can provide insights into his resurrection so that he might apply the method to Damian.
 Jason is hurt by Batman's manipulation, and the two share harsh words and exchange blows, shattering their newfound relationship.
 Later, however, the pair come together, united by the ties of family.
 Jason teams up with Batman, Batgirl, Cyborg and Red Robin to rescue Damian's body from Apokolips.
 They are successful, and Damian is resurrected, sharing a warm reunion with Jason and the family.

 Following the traumas of Death of the Family, Damian's death, and his betrayal by Batman, Jason returns to the All-Caste and has his memories wiped so that he may be at peace.
 He is 'rescued' by Starfire and Arsenal, but does not regain his memories.
 He subsequently learns of his history from Starfire's computer, which states Red Hood has made 83 confirmed kills.
 Jason refuses to believe from Starfire and Arsenal that he had been on a path towards redemption and abandons his teammates.